 Things to consider before making a Will

-To assist your legal advisors with preparing a Will which accurately reflects your wishes and accommodates your individual circumstances, you should consider the following points in advance of your appointment.List all the people you would like to benefit under your Will.
-Make sure you have the full and correct names, and addresses, if possible – of those people.
+To assist your legal advisors with preparing a Will which accurately reflects your wishes and accommodates your individual circumstances, you should consider the following points in advance of your appointment:

 - Decide who you trust to carry out all your wishes and deal with your estate according to the terms of your Will.
 You may want to ask those persons if they feel comfortable taking on the role.
-Make sure you have the full and correct names, and addresses, if possible – of those people.
+Make sure you have the full and correct names and addresses of those people.

-- Make a list of what will form your estate – your assets and any significant debts or liabilities.
+- Make a list of what will comprise your estate – your assets and any significant debts or liabilities.
 Make a particular note of any foreign or business assets.

 - Be honest about your family circumstances, for example if there are stepchildren, adopted children or family members that are estranged from you.
 Also, consider if there might be matters arising within the family such as divorce, disability, addiction or generally ill-feeling or tensions amongst family members.